When You Should Seek Immediate Medical Attention For Your Back Or Neck Pain

 You Can't Sleep

-It still might not be that serious, but if your pain is keeping you up at night, it's probably worth checking out.
+It still might not be that serious, but if your pain is keeping you up at night, it's may be worth checking out.

-If it's keeping you up at night and you have a fever, please don't hesitate to see your doctor.
+If you have a fever, please don't hesitate to see a doctor.

 Getting an infection like that diagnosed early could save your life.